|

 Physiotherapy and the Saigon Rehabilitation Center.

-I arrived in the United States, where I underwent five years of re-education
+1983, I arrived in the United States, where I underwent five years of

-– with a difference this time: it was voluntary – the aim of which was to
+re-education – with a difference this time: it was voluntary – the aim of

-orderly at a hospital and did some odd jobs for minimum wages after normal
+as an orderly at a hospital and did some odd jobs for minimum wages after

-in becoming an intern, then a resident physician in SUNY Downstate at
+succeeded in becoming an intern, then a resident physician in SUNY Downstate

 was certified by the American Board of Internal Medicine, and at present I